SerufuYua/project_nya/README.md

 - Or use [CGE command-line build tool](https://castle-engine.io/build_tool).
 Run `castle-engine compile` in this directory.

 - Or use [Lazarus](https://www.lazarus-ide.org/).
-Open in Lazarus `prjF_standalone.lpi` file and compile / run from Lazarus.
+Open in Lazarus `prjNya_standalone.lpi` file and compile / run from Lazarus.
 Make sure to first register [CGE Lazarus packages](https://castle-engine.io/lazarus).

 - Or use [Delphi](https://www.embarcadero.com/products/Delphi).
-Open in Delphi `prjF_standalone.dproj` file and compile / run from Delphi.
+Open in Delphi `prjNya_standalone.dproj` file and compile / run from Delphi.
 See [CGE and Delphi](https://castle-engine.io/delphi) documentation for details.